Code-Institute-Submissions/strasse34-pp5/README.md

 #### Profile Page

-1. **Profile Page**: As a user, I can view other users profiles so that I can see their posts and learn more about them.
+1. **Profile Page**: As a user, I can view other users' profiles so that I can see their posts and learn more about them.
 2. **Most Followed Profiles**: As a user, I can see a list of the most followed profiles so that I can see which profiles are popular.
 3. **User Profile - User Stats**: As a user, I can view statistics about a specific user: bio, favorite car, number of posts, follows and users followed so that I can learn more about them.
 4. **Follow/Unfollow a User**: As a logged-in user, I can follow and unfollow other users so that I can see and remove posts by specific users in my posts feed.